NoahBRostant/Roundify/README.md

 Roundify is an application/skin built for Rainmeter that allows the user to change the corner radius of their display.
 Roundify allows for a high level of customizability and we're just getting started with it.

-Roundify utilises Rainmeter to create rounded edges to your screen and/or windows.
-I desided to use Rainmeter as it seemed like a very versitile program to write in and allowed me to very quickly create something out of nothing.
+Roundify utilizes Rainmeter to create rounded edges to your screen and/or windows.
+I decided to use Rainmeter as it seemed like a very versatile program to write in and allowed me to very quickly create something out of nothing.

 This is however my first time programing a Rainmeter program so there was a lot to learn.
-Rainmeter does have a very strong and helpfull comunity that helped me along the way and I'll give special thanks to those [here](#special-thanks).
+Rainmeter does have a very strong and helpful community that helped me along the way and I'll give special thanks to those [here](#special-thanks).

 ## Features

 - Corner Radius (Can be set between 0 - 100).
 - Corner Colour (Opens a powerful colour picker called Colour Picker+).
-- Enable Fullscreen Corners.
+- Enable Full-screen Corners.
 (When an app is in full screen keep the rounded corners on).
 - Enable Settings Button.
 (The hidden button in the bottom left to open the settings menu).
 - Padding (Add padding to the edges of your display).
 - Updater (Keeps track of new updates and allows you to update directly from the app).